Stage Fright (1997 film)

 Stage Fright is a 1997 stop-motion short film produced, directed, and written by Steve Box.
-The story follows Tiny, a music hall (vaudeville) performer, Arnold Hugh, a silent film actor, and Tiny's co-worker Daphne, as they attempt to adjust to the coming age of film.
-Tiny, Arnold, and the Organist are voiced by Graham Fellows, whereas Daphne is voiced by Tess Daulton.
-The short film is eleven minutes in length, and won a BAFTA Award for Best Animated Short Film in 1998.
+The story follows Tiny, a vaudeville performer, Arnold Hugh, a silent film actor, and Tiny's co-worker Daphne, as they attempt to adjust to the coming age of film.
+All of the characters are voiced by Graham Fellows.
+The short film is eleven minutes in length, and won the 1998 BAFTA Award for Best Short Animation.